Custom Logistics Software Development: Features, Advantages & Tech Stack

 In addition, the logistics software can create an optimal item placement map, the main aim of which is to ensure quick and safe loading and unloading, considering the destination of every single product.
 QR codes are then integrated with the item placement map.
 After scanning the QR code, the employee will receive instructions to ensure the correct placement on the truck according to the LIFO approach.

-This technology is extremely beneficial for companies with large production volumes.
+This technology is extremely beneficial for logistics companies with large production volumes.
 When several trucks are loaded at the same time the mistakes are very likely to happen.
 The QR code scanning will make the loading process quicklier, more exact and more efficient.

 Delivery status updates